-Even if you decide to major in art and design because of a personal passion, it makes sense to aim for a career that is as lucrative as it is meaningful.
-One such career is creative director.
-The role of creative director in the field of graphic design is the highest paying career for art and design majors.
-Experienced creative directors earn a median annual salary of $84,700.
+Many decide to major in art and design because of a personal passion, but art can provide a career that is as lucrative as it is meaningful.
+One such career is the role of creative director.
+Top earnings and a favorable job outlook are promised in certain creative director roles.
+Specifically, creative directors in the field of advertising are among the highest-paid professionals in the field of art and design.
+Experienced creative directors earn above-average wages and enjoy the freedom that comes with being a creator.
 To become a creative director, you must first earn a college degree.

 Education for Aspiring Creative Directors